Kiss Them for Me (song)

 "Kiss Them for Me" is a song written and recorded by English rock band Siouxsie and the Banshees.
 It was produced by Stephen Hague.
 It was released in 1991 as the first single from the band's 10th studio album, Superstition.

 Upon its release, the single received enthusiastic reviews.
 "Kiss Them for Me" became their most successful single in the US peaking at number 23 in the Billboard Hot 100.
 Billboard also ranked it as the second most-played song of the year on American alternative music radio.

-Background and lyrics
+Background and recording

 The song presented a change in musical direction for Siouxsie and the Banshees, adopting a much more straightforward pop-oriented feel than previous efforts, due in part to Hague's production work.
 Siouxsie Sioux's cryptic lyrics were an ode to actress and sex symbol Jayne Mansfield.
 The lyrics use Mansfield's catchword "divoon", referring to her heart-shaped swimming pool and her love of champagne and parties, and to the car crash that killed her in 1967.
 Kiss Them for Me was also the name of a 20th Century Fox motion picture made in 1957 starring Mansfield and Cary Grant.